-Fitbit’s own support page says that the Fitbit Flex is water resistant, but says you should not shower or even swim while wearing it.
-Same goes for some of their more water resistant models such as the Fitbit Surge and Fitbit Charge, they’re not meant to be submerged in water, nor to withstand that level of water temperature.
+Fitbit’s own support page says that the Fitbit Flex is water-resistant, but says you should not shower or even swim while wearing it.
+The same goes for some of their more water-resistant models such as the Fitbit Surge and Fitbit Charge, they’re not meant to be submerged in water, nor to withstand that level of water temperature.

 Conclusion – Don’t Shower With Your Watch

 With all the negative consequences showering with your watch can have, it’s just not worth the risk unless it’s a watch, you just don’t care much for.
 In which case… Why do you want to wear it so badly, even when taking a shower?

 12 thoughts on “Can You Wear a Watch in the Shower?”